mcservers/KettleServer/README.md

 ## Installation

-Just get the latest Release from https://github.com/josephworks/KettleServer/releases and download the **Source code (zip)**
+Just get the latest Release from https://github.com/josephworks/KettleServer/releases and download the **Source code (zip)** or init.bat

-Unzip the downloaded file in a directory of any choice
+If you downloaded the **Source code (zip)**, Unzip the downloaded file in a directory of any choice.

-Run the startKettle.bat if using Windows and run startKettle.sh if running Linux
+Run the init.bat if using Windows and run startKettle.sh if running Linux